LiuJi0Fen04/zk-book-prod/content/cp5 abstract-algebra/en/abstract-algebra.md

 But now you have a lot of context to understand what a group is even though we barely discussed it here!

 ### A word about commutativity
-None of the algebraic data structures above are required to be commutative.
-If they are, we say they are abelian over their binary operator.
-In this context, "abelian" means that the binary operator is commutative, which means the order of the operands does not affect the result.
+<u>None of the algebraic data structures above are required to be commutative.
+If they are, we say they are abelian over their binary operator.</u> In this context, "abelian" means that the binary operator is <u>commutative, which means the order of the operands does not affect the result.</u>

 Abelian means the binary operator is commutative.

 But say abelian, you'll sound smarter.

-The technicality is we don't normally say "addition is abelian" but "the group is abelian over addition."
+The technicality is we don't normally say "addition is abelian" but "<u>the group is abelian over addition."</u>

 ## Subsets again
 Let’s tie this all back to what we learned at the beginning.
 Magmas, Semigroups, Monoids, and Groups are all sets that have a closed binary operator.
 A binary operator is just a map from all the ordered pairs of the set’s Cartesian product with itself back to itself.

-Groups are a subset of Monoids, Monoids are a subset of Semigroups, Semigroups are a subset of Magmas, and Magmas are a subset of sets in general.
-Every Group is also a Magma or a set, but a Magma is not necessarily a Group.
+<u>Groups are a subset of Monoids, Monoids are a subset of Semigroups, Semigroups are a subset of Magmas, and Magmas are a subset of sets in general.</u> Every Group is also a Magma or a set, but a Magma is not necessarily a Group.

 “Sets” are easy to conceptualize, but when we start talking about groups and other algebraic structures, it’s easy to start getting lost.
 Groups are very important in our study of cryptography.
 Just remember:

-**Groups are sets with a binary operator that follows four rules.**
+<u>**Groups are sets with a binary operator that follows four rules.**</u>

 Also, it’s time to free your mind from “addition” and “multiplication” being the primary way of combining things.